linas/atomspace-ipfs/README.md

 in ordinary graph databases, including an advanced query language and "active" Atoms.

+#### IPFS
+IPFS, the InterPlanetary File System, is an internet-wide globally-accesible file system, built on top of a distributed hash table for addressing files by content, wherever they may be located on the network.
+It provides decentralized file storage.

 ## Beta version 0.2.0
-Developed and tested with IPFS version `0.4.22-`.
+The driver here was developed and tested with IPFS version `0.4.22-`.

+###Status
-**Status**: In the current implementation:
+In the current implementation:
  * A design for representing the AtomSpace in IPFS has been chosen.
    It has numerous shortcomings, detailed below.
  * System is feature-complete.
 All seven unit tests from the original Atomspace-SQL test suite has been ported.
-Six of the seven pass -- the seventh one is a multi-user test, and we know the multi-user design used here is fundamentally broken.
+Six of the seven pass -- the seventh one is a multi-user test, and the multi-user design used here is (deeply) flawed.
 See further comments below.
    The [basic tutorials](examples) work as documented.
 So basically, everything works, as long as only one user at a time is modifying the AtomSpace contents.
 Multiple users *could* edit the same AtomSpace, *if* they were careful to exchange with each-other what their latest CID was.
 Otherwise, each user ends up forking the AtomSpace, and the forks never get merged back together again.
-   This is a design flaw: the AtomSpace is not actually "decentralized" in the current design, and thus can be forked.
+   This is a design flaw: IPFS does not provide any way of doing decentralized set membership.
+This forces the entire AtomSpace to be mapped into just one file, making it very highly "centralized".
+   Since it's just a file, it can be forked.
 See comments below.
- * Due to IPFS bugs with the performance of IPNS, it is mostly unused in this implementation.
-This means that users need to arrange other channels of communication for find out what the latest AtomSpace is (by sharing the CID in some other way, rather than sharing via IPNS).
+ * Due to IPFS bugs with the performance of IPNS, IPNS is mostly unused in this implementation.
+This means that users need to arrange other channels of communication for find out what the latest AtomSpace is (by sharing the AtomSpace CID in some other way, rather than sharing via IPNS).
  * Many or most operations are slow.
 Like really, really slow.
 	Like, a dozen-atoms-per-second-slow.
 Which is unusable on a production database.
 In a few cases, performance could be improved by better caching.
 In most cases, this is a fundamental limitation of the current design.
-If might be a fundamental limitation of IPFS, since IPFS is not optimal for handling very small objects, and Atoms are just tiny.
+If might be a fundamental limitation of IPFS, since IPFS is not optimal for handling very small objects, and (most) Atoms are just tiny.

+### Centralization
 There does not seem to be any way of mapping the AtomSpace into the current design of IPFS+IPNS without resorting to a single, centralized directory file listing all of the Atoms in an AtomSpace.
 Implementing